-For purposes of the notes offered by this term sheet:
+For purposes of the notes offered by this amended and restated term sheet:

-- (1) the definition of "market disruption event" set forth under "General Terms of the Notes Market Disruption Events" in the accompanying product supplement 146-A-I is amended by adding a new clause (g) to the definition of "Market Disruption Events," as follows: - "(g) (i) the unavailability of a cross rate for a Reference Currency and the Base Currency, each relative to the U.S. dollar that prevents the calculation agent from calculating the Spot Rate for a Reference Currency in the manner provided in the relevant terms supplement, or (ii) any event that generally makes it impossible to convert any currency used in the calculation of the Spot Rate for a Reference Currency into another currency (including, but not limited to, U.S. dollars), in each case, as determined by the calculation agent in its sole discretion"; - (2) the definition of "Price Source Disruption Event" set forth under "General Terms of the Notes Market Disruption Events" in the accompanying product supplement 146-A-I shall be deleted in its entirety and replaced with the following: - "'Price Source Disruption Event' means the non-publication or unavailability of the applicable spot rate (or cross rate) for the Reference Currency relative to the Base Currency (or in the case of a cross rate, the Reference Currency or the Base Currency, each relative to the U.S. dollar) on the applicable Reuters page at the applicable fixing time for such currency pair on the applicable date of determination"; and - (3) notwithstanding anything to the contrary set forth under "General Terms of the Notes Calculation Agent" in the accompanying product supplement 184-A-I, all calculations with respect to the Spot Rate on any currency business day (including the Ending Spot Rate) for (a) the Canadian dollar will be rounded to five decimal places (e.g., 0.123456 will be rounded to 0.12346) and (b) the Mexican peso will be rounded to six decimal places (e.g., 0.0123456 will be rounded to 0.012346).
+(1) the definition of "market disruption event" set forth under "General Terms of the Notes - Market Disruption Events" in the accompanying product supplement 184-A-I is amended by adding a new clause (g) to the definition of "Market Disruption Events," as follows:

+"(g) (i) the unavailability of a cross rate for a Reference Currency and the Base Currency, each relative to the U.S. dollar that prevents the calculation agent from calculating the Spot Rate for a Reference Currency in the manner provided in the relevant terms supplement, or (ii) any event that generally makes it impossible to convert any currency used in the calculation of the Spot Rate for a Reference Currency into another currency (including, but not limited to, U.S. dollars), in each case, as determined by the calculation agent in its sole discretion."; and

+(2) the definition of "Price Source Disruption Event" set forth under "General Terms of the Notes - Market Disruption Events" in the accompanying product supplement 184-A-I shall be deleted in its entirety and replaced with the following:

+"'Price Source Disruption Event' means the non-publication or unavailability of the applicable spot rate (or cross rate) for the Reference Currency relative to the Base Currency (or in the case of a cross rate, the Reference Currency or the Base Currency, each relative to the U.S. dollar) on the applicable Reuters page at the applicable fixing time for such currency pair on the applicable date of determination."